Skip to content

 Enjoy a varied experience at Knole

-As well as roles in the showrooms and parkland, there are opportunities for volunteering in visitor welcome in the courtyards and the private gardens, events and school visits.
+As well as roles in the showrooms and parkland, there are opportunities for volunteering in visitor welcome in the courtyards, on events and school visits.
 You could find yourself taking part in something a little bit different either on a flexible or regular basis.

 To make sure you feel welcome and confident in your role, we provide a full induction programme and training.
 Volunteers enjoy a varied programme of social activities, including outings, walks, social get-togethers, and lectures.